Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 a child Game Object of the *Animator* to set up sockets in a nondestructive workflow.

-Sockets update during either `TransformSuperSystem` or `TransformSystemGroup` depending on which transform system you use.
-The *optimized skeleton* does not know about nor care about sockets, which means you can have multiple sockets track the same optimized bone.
+Sockets update either directly on change or in Unity’s `TransformSystemGroup` depending on which transform system you use.
+The *optimized skeleton* does not know about nor care about sockets, which means you can add and remove sockets on the fly.
+Currently, QVVS Transforms only allows one socket per bone, while Unity Transforms supports multiple sockets targeting the same bone.
 Be careful though, because sockets can be relatively costly to update.

 ## On to Part 2